-It is not surprising, we suppose, to read that former Attorn-General and recently defeated candidate for the U.S. Senate Ramsey Clark has been the leading figure in a money taising drive enemies of our country.
-Nor is it surprising to read further than the "co-chairman" of the money raising drive, conducted under tight-fisted approach to is one Cora Weiss, whose pro-Communist sympathies have been widely reported in the press.

-It is discouraging to note, however, that the "front man" for lie Education Committee, the Bach Mar Fund, obviously selected for his stature (and hence, money-attracting capability) in the medical profession is an expert radiologist at a well known Massachusetts hospital, but whom we will not embarass further by mentanning his name here-

-And it is also disheartening to learn that according to Mr. Clark, close to one million dollars has been raised to send medical will equipment "to the people of North Vietnam" in the name of State Affairs Committee,
+It is not surprising, we suppose, to read that former Attorney General and recently defeated candidate for the U.S. Senate Ramsey Clark has been the leading figure in a money raising drive to send medical equipment to Communist-occupied North Vietnam.
+Clark has now established a well recognized track record of criticism against the United States and praise for the enemies of our country.
+Nor is it surprising to read further that the "co-chairman" of the money raising drive, conducted under the name of the "Bach Mai Fund" of Cambridge, Massachusetts, is one Cora Weiss, whose pro-Communist sympathies have been widely reported in the press.
+It is discouraging to note, however, that the "front man" for the Bach Mai Fund, obviously selected for his stature (and hence, money-attracting capability) in the medical profession is an expert radiologist at a well known Massachusetts hospital, but whom we will not embarass further by mentioning his name here.
+And it is also disheartening to learn that, according to Mr. Clark, close to one million dollars has been raised to send medical equipment "to the people of North Vietnam" in the name of "peace and humanity."

-Perhaps Mr. Clark has not read the newspapers and hence does not know that the Communists are presently killing and maiming thousands of innocent South Vietnamese men, women and be chairman of the Constituchildren in wanton attacks upon their homes and villages.
-Evidently he does not know that there are no hostile armies in North Vietnam, and homee very little call for medical relief Further, he does not seem to realize that it is highly unlikely that the people of North Vietnam will ever see or benefit by the medical aid.
-History has established that the Communists everywhere always take what they want for themselves first, Further, in the case of the Communists in North Vietnam, if Gainesville, Environmental there are any medical supplies left over, they will probably go to patch up their invading armies on the rampage in South Vietnam.
+Perhaps Mr. Clark has not read the newspapers and hence does not know that the Communists are presently killing and maiming thousands of innocent South Vietnamese men, women and children in wanton attacks upon their homes and villages.
+Evidently he does not know that there are no hostile armies in North Vietnam, and hence very little call for medical relief.
+Further, he does not seem to realize that it is highly unlikely that the people of North Vietnam will ever see or benefit by the medical aid.
+History has established that the Communists everywhere always take what they want for themselves first.
+Further, in the case of the Communists in North Vietnam, if there are any medical supplies left over, they will probably go to patch up their invading armies on the rampage in South Vietnam.

-It is also rumored that a leading United States Senator sometimes mentioned as a Presidential possibility was Business and Industry; Jerry instrumental in arranging the airlifting of the supplies to the Donaldson of Gatesville, Fi-Communists, How about it, Jack Anderson, Wouldn't that he a nancial Institutions; Pete juky morsel to check into?
+It is also rumored that a leading United States Senator sometimes mentioned as a Presidential possibility was instrumental in arranging the airlifting of the supplies to the Communists, How about it, Jack Anderson?
+Wouldn't that be a juicy morsel to check into?

-AUSTIN, Tex .- Gov. Dolph Briscoe served up a smorgasbord of legislative recommen dations which could keep lawmakers jumping for the next four months, even if they had no proposals of their own.
+AUSTIN, Tex.-Gov. Dolph Briscoe served up a smorgasbord of legislative recommendations which could keep lawmakers jumping for the next four months, even if they had no proposals of their own.

-Briscoe offered a 10-part package, assigning top priority to complete restructuring of the public school finance system and again serving warning he will not approve ed pupil approach" to diswould base state and local best 42 districts.
-The local district's ability to pay would be based on taxable value of its property.
+Briscoe offered a 10-part package, assigning top priority to complete restructuring of the public school finance system and again serving warning he will not approve